Godwin Vocational Training Center

 and become leaders in their community.

-With its success, the GVTC has become not only a Vocational School but also a Daycare, Kindergarten and Primary School.
+With its success, the GVTC has become not only a Vocational School but also a Preschool, Kindergarten, Primary School and Middle School.
 As a result, the current building has become too small to accommodate all of the students.
 The new facility will enable the Vocational School to add additional curriculum to their current list of classes in Catering, Tailoring & Dressmaking, Gara Tie-Dying, Art & Craft, Computer Studies, Hairdressing, Adult Literacy and Business Studies/Entrepreneurship.
 It will also bring all of the children’s care and schooling under the same roof; a big bonus in a country where, on average, it rains 100 inches during the six-month-long rainy season.

 Project Classroom Becomes Source of Celebration